Panasonic G80 vs GX9

 It is notable that the G80 has a microphone port, which is missing on the GX9.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The GX9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the G80 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the G80 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G80 was succeeded by the Panasonic G90.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.

 So how do things add up?
 Is there a clear favorite between the Panasonic G80 and the Panasonic GX9?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.